Polymath-Saksh/USGS-EQ-Data-Visualisation/readme.md

 ## Contributing

 We welcome contributions!
 For bug fixes, issues or suggestions.If you find a bug, have a feature request, or want to improve the code, please feel free to open an issue or submit a pull request.
-Ensure to follow the contribution guidelines specified in the repository under the [LICENSE](LICENSE.md) section.
+Ensure to follow the contribution guidelines specified in the repository under the [LICENSE](LICENSE) section.

 ## License

 This project is licensed under the MIT License.
-For details, refer to the [LICENSE.md](LICENSE.md) file.
+For details, refer to the [LICENSE](LICENSE) file.

 Code snippets from Bootstrap are used in this project.
 The license for Bootstrap can be found in the [LICENSE-BOOTSTRAP.md](LICENSE-BOOTSTRAP.md) file.